morgosus/thesis/README.md

-# BAKALÁŘSKÁ PRÁCE / BACHELOR THESIS 2021
+# Návrh a vývoj redakčního systému / Design and Development of a Content Management System

 **Czech University of Life Scences Prague**
-Česká zemědělská universita v Praze

 **Faculty of Economy and Management**
-Provozně ekonomická fakulta
+**Department of Information Engineering**

 **System Engineering and Informatics, Bachelor of Informatics**
-Systémové inženýrství a informatika, Informatika

 **Bc.
 Martin Toms, 2021**

-## Zkouška
+## Zkouška / Exam

 **Final state exam:** 2020/21 Summer Semester - FEM on 19/05/2021 at 08:00
 - Quantitative Methods